Light-Workflow Runner

 Command Result Contract

-Runner results should use a normalized command result so light-workflow, human tasks, AI diagnosis, and audit do not depend on raw console parsing.
+Runner results should use a normalized command result so light-workflow, light-agent, human tasks, AI diagnosis, and audit do not depend on raw console parsing.

 {